sharduul/chalk/_posts/2020-10-23-learn-web-development.md

 I hope you enjoyed the articles.
 If your end goal is to become a web developer - start with mastering JavaScript.
 Spend time building apps - start with small apps, keep adding new technologies that you learn.

 Most importantly, don't get overwhelmed.

-Only practice can make you a strong web developer.
+Struggling to understand web development concepts?
+Let me teach you the right way.
+Check out my ebook [HTML to React: The Ultimate Guide](https://gumroad.com/l/html2react/blog)

 <br>